-The U in these tufas is in the reduced state U(IV) as shown by measurements at the L3 edge (Cole et al., 2004), and new data from the M5 edge (Fig. 1413).
-With the high U concentration, the Barstow tufa could be a standardreference material for U XANES

-- 240 analyses.
-The Barstow tufa calcite is luminescent throughout (Fig. 1514), consistent with the occurrence of reduced U in this sample.
-While it is easy to conceive of a stratified lake with reducing bottom waters, reduced U is insoluble in most solutions, (Langmuir, 1978), begging the question of how it is available to go into the calcite.
-We hypothesize that U(IV) is complexed with some oxyanion in the lake - 215 water (phosphate, bicarbonate, etc) that keeps it in solution and perhaps is also incorporated into the calcite lattice.
-Elevated actinide concentrations are found in the Great Basin lakes, and it is thought that the carbonate alkalinity is responsible for this elevation (Anderson et al., 1982; 1982; Simpson et al., 1982).
-The oxidation state(s) of U in the Mono Lake carbonates is not known, but we imagine waters with similar chemistry might be responsible for elevated U in the Barstow tufa.
-While we do not have temperatures of formation, the morphology of the tufa is similar to that at Pyramid Lake where warm springs enter the lake 220 (Cole et al., 2004).
-Perhaps thermal fluids are important for U(IV) mobility.

-Simpson et al., 1982).
-Similarly, Tullborg et al. (2017) demonstrates U(VI) complexes in extremely reducing fluids of deep 245 groundwaters in Sweden.
+The U in these tufas is in the reduced state U4+ as shown by measurements at the L3 edge (Cole et al., 2004), and new data from the M5 edge (Fig. 13).
+With the high U concentration, the Barstow tufa could be a reference material for U XANES analyses.
+The Barstow tufa calcite is luminescent throughout (Fig. 14), consistent with the occurrence of reduced U in this sample.
+While it is easy to conceive of a stratified lake with reducing bottom waters, reduced U is insoluble in most solutions (Langmuir, 1978), begging the question of how it is available to go into the calcite.
+Elevated actinide concentrations are found in the Great Basin lakes, and it is thought that the carbonate alkalinity is responsible for this elevation (Anderson et al., 1982; Simpson et al., 1982).
+Similarly, Tullborg et al. (2017) demonstrates U(VI) complexes in extremely reducing fluids of deep groundwaters in Sweden.
 It seems clear that there is a kinetic barrier to U reduction even in the most reducing fluids, and yet some carbonates have entirely reduced U in their structures (Sturchio, 1998; Cole et al., 2004).
 More work is needed to understand the incorporation mechanism and use of synchrotron facilities to image the distribution of U with respect to other elements, and XAS measurements of U and other redox sensitive elements are important tools for advancing this research.
-Additionally lab directed studies that can produce U(IV) in carbonates would be a huge leap forward.
+Additionally lab directed studies that can produce U4+ in carbonates would be a huge leap forward.